 In spite of the abundance of PhDs, MDs, JDs, and MBAs in biotech and pharma, we all know that on-the-job learning is really how this industry is built.
 Nobody goes to...
 Read more »

 One common complaint I hear from biotech entrepreneurs is that negotiating a license agreement with a university can be a nightmare.
-There are universities—some of them within the very top echelons of academia—that are infamous...
+There are universities—some of them within the very top echelons...
 Read more »

-Ever wonder how it is that the day a big scientific paper is published, or a groundbreaking presentation is given at a meeting, all major media outlets seem to have the story right away?...
+Ever wonder how it is that the day a big scientific paper is published, or a groundbreaking presentation is given at a meeting, all major media outlets seem to have the...
 Read more »

 We all know the Food and Drug Administration is one of the most important entities for those who develop drugs and medical devices, but for the public, and even many of...
 Read more »

 You know that ominous figure people always talk about, that one staggering number—$1.3 billion these days—that represents the cost to develop and market a drug?
-It is, to be sure, way too...
+It is, to be sure, way...
 Read more »

 These days, when I least expect it, an e-mail pops into my inbox that I can’t ignore.
 It announces that someone is following me on Twitter.
-I’m still figuring out how it works...
+I’m still figuring out how...
 Read more »

-For those of you who, like me, wonder why the cost of getting a drug to market continues to grow each year, here’s what may be a piece of the puzzle: It’s getting...
+For those of you who, like me, wonder why the cost of getting a drug to market continues to grow each year, here’s what may be a piece of the puzzle:...
 Read more »